driftblaze/Fractal-Alert/README.md

-# Fractal alert -using JavaScript
+# Fractal alert using JavaScript

 ## Introduction
   Fractal alert is a repository for developing an effective warning system that would predict and prevent the impact of natural disasters such as earthquake, hurricanes, floods, etc.